bwvisu/bwvisu.github.io/technical-docs/technical-docs.md

 Finally, adapt your middleware configuration file to your setup.
 More information on this configuration file can again be found [here](backend.md).

 ## Applications
+Place your images in your image directory.
 Modify the contents of the templates inside the bwVisu runner (job script templates) with the path to your application images.
 Make sure that the image containing the modified Xorg (`bwvisu_xorg.sif`) is inside that directory.
 Update the content of your `app bundles` with the new application.
 More information can be found [here](applications.md).

 # How to install